.jpg)

-When you apply for a mortgage on your new house, the mortgage on your current home will count towards your debt-to-income ratio (DTI).
-This ratio is an important metric that lenders use to determine your financial health.
-Having a higher DTI could mean higher interest rates on your home loan, making your new mortgage more costly.
+When you apply for a mortgage on your new house, the mortgage on your current home will count towards your debt-to-income ratio (DTI) — the metric lenders use to assess your financial health.
+Most lenders prefer a DTI below 36% and are reluctant to lend above 45%, meaning carrying two mortgages simultaneously can limit your borrowing power or result in a higher interest rate on your new loan.

 Most homebuyers need 3% to 20% of the purchase price of the new home to put towards a down payment, plus another 2% to 5% of the purchase price for closing costs.
 That's a significant amount of money, especially without the proceeds from your home sale.